 This is where the real fun begins.
 No matter the grain or level of creaminess, you can dress your bowl almost anyway you like.
 Satisfy your sweet tooth (we all have one) or make it savoury (think of it as the new grain bowl).
 Porridge can wear it all.

 Go for the Drizzle – Add natural sweeteners to your bowl like raw honey, date syrup, or maple syrup.
-Not decadent enough for you?
-Get real fancy with this vegan coconut milk caramel sauce.

 Pro Tip: grate some JOYÀ chocolate on top for a nutritiously decadent treat!